kaimastah/No-Man-s-Sky/README.md

 ___Installation

-• Copy the contents of the Fix folder to your No Man's Sky\Binaries folder ( e.g. C:\games\steam\steamapps\common\No Man's Sky\Binaries ) where NMS.exe is found.
+• Copy the contents of this fix to your No Man's Sky\Binaries folder ( e.g. C:\games\steam\steamapps\common\No Man's Sky\Binaries ) where NMS.exe is found.

 • Vk3DVision.ini ( located in the Vk3DVision folder ) is configured for 3DVision DX11 mode.
 Change the Stereo3DViewMode setting according to your hardware.